barryclark/jekyll-now/_posts/2016-2-10-ipython-jupyter-on-ec2-for-hpc-p1.md

 layout: post
 title: IPython Jupyter on EC2 for HPC, Part 1
 ---
 **NOTE: I've made my AMI created using this procedure available publicly!
-If you want to get going with IPython/Jupyter on EC2 super quickly and without the terminal see my guide [here]({{ site.baseurl }}/Jupyter-on-Amazon-EC2-Quick-Start/).**
+If you want to get going with IPython/Jupyter on EC2 super quickly and with minimal terminal see my guide [here]({{ site.baseurl }}/Jupyter-on-Amazon-EC2-Quick-Start/).**

 I attempted to use random forests as a first pass for [The Winton Stock Market Challenge](https://www.kaggle.com/c/the-winton-stock-market-challenge) on Kaggle and found that for any reasonable number of trees in the forest, I was unable to train the data in a reasonable amount of time.
 Even though the solution itself was extremely unsuccessful, here's a short guide on how to do set up an EC2 instance to do large computations using Jupyter.